jedda/step-posture-connector/README.md

 - Attested permanent identifiers (UDIDs & serial numbers - see below) are matched against device records to authorise them as a managed device
 - Lookups can return enriched data about devices and users that can be included in and further validated by logic within your [`step-ca`](https://github.com/smallstep/certificates) templates
 - Optionally; devices can also be required to have membership of a specific compliance group within MDM.
-In the case of Jamf smart groups, this can be used to require up to date inventory check-in, OS versions, or any other attribute to to gatekeep certificate issuance - see Compliance Groups below.
+In the case of Jamf smart groups, this can be used to require up to date inventory check-in, OS versions, or any other attribute to to gatekeep certificate issuance - see [Compliance Group Membership](https://github.com/jedda/step-posture-connector#compliance-group-membership) below.

-See Usage Philosophy & Considerations below more details on using `step-posture-connector` to secure resources or services.
+See [Usage Philosophy & Considerations](https://github.com/jedda/step-posture-connector#usage-philosophy--considerations) below for more details on using `step-posture-connector` to secure resources or services.

 ## Providers